junyichung1/Project-4/README.md

  # Bet-Tracker

 Upload your bets you made with the dollar amount, what type of bet, and what the odds were.
-We will do the rest and kleep track of how you are doing.
+We will do the rest and keep track of how you are doing.

-You can also use this app to help you with your bwet making decision.
+You can also use this app to help you with your bet making decision.
 You will have access to previous games by team and the following week's full NFL schedule.

 ## Screenshots of the application:
 <a href="https://imgur.com/cR1xuyy"><img src="https://i.imgur.com/cR1xuyy.png" title="source: imgur.com" /></a>